changelly/api-changelly/README.md

 * * *

-### **Basic UI**
+### **Extra options**

-You can get the basic web page with API implementation by request.
+* Revenue share — set your own exchange fee and receive revenue
+* Widget — implement Changelly exchange with a simple widget
+* Back office — start supporting your users with and easy-to-use

 * * *

 ### **Coming soon**

-*   Revenue share — set your own exchange fee and receive revenue
-*   Widget — implement Changelly exchange with a simple widget
-*   Back office — start supporting your users with and easy-to-use admin panel
+* Basic UI

 * * *